The Divine Unity

 His consort Shri Mahalakshmi, who wore a dazzling pink sari.
 He noticed that She had a ring in Her nose and a tikka (red dot) on the forehead.
 Her feet had a sheen of golden turtle.
 She had four arms with delicate and soft fingers.
 Her black hair was tiny, soft, and delicate.
 She wore rows of pearls interlaced with emeralds and a garland of gold hung over her shoulders with dazzling beauty.

-Kash looked up and an incredible sight of immense power and matchless splendor held him spellbound — an awesome, gigantic multi-headed snake was standing guard over them!
-They were resting on the bed of the completely white gigantic Sesa-naga [snake] lotusflower, under the umbrella of the serpent hood of Shri Sesha.
-The Primordial Cosmic Serpent was all gloriously bedecked with priceless head jewels.
+Kash looked up and was spellbound by the incredible vision of immense power and matchless splendor that greeted him — an awesome, gigantic, multi-headed snake was standing guard over them!
+They were, in fact, resting on the completely white, gigantic Sesa-naga [Primordial Snake] and being sheltered by it's serpent-hood.
+The head of the Primordial Cosmic Serpent, Shri Sesa, was gloriously bedecked with priceless jewels.

-When Kash returned from meditation he narrated this incredible journey to his father, who believed it but had some difficulty about a giant snake.
-But Kash insisted that he was sure it was as he felt the body heat of this great Divine Serpent.
-The difficult portion of his story was that while sitting on the Sheshnaga he felt one peculiar sensation: It gently swayed from side to side, as if floating.
-But he could not see through the thick mist swirling all around, and was unsure if they were indeed floating on a body of water.
+When Kash returned from meditation he described this incredible journey to his father, who believed it but expressed some misgivings regarding the giant snake.
+However, Kash insisted regarding the existence of this great Divine Serpent, explaining to his father that he had felt the emanation of its bodily heat while sitting on it!
+The difficult part of Kash's story was that while sitting on the Sheshnaga, Kash had felt a peculiar sensation: that of being gently swayed from side to side, as if floating.
+However, he could not see through the thick mist swirling all around him and was unsure if they were indeed floating on a body of water.

 His father, quite ignorant of Hinduism, was skeptical that a serpent could float in a stationary coiled-up position.
 Kash was asked whether he was sure that they were surrounded by water.
 Perhaps they were on land all the while, a more plausible explanation for a serpent to support weight while motionless.
 His son replied that he felt that the Cosmic Serpent was floating and gently swaying, and was not completely stationary as on land.